blaesus/RadioExamToolkit/README.md

 ## 2. FCC Amateur Radio Exam

-Three levels are handled:
+Three levels are covered:
-- Technical (aka element 2), based on
+- Technical (i.e. element 2), version 2018-2022;
+- General (i.e. element 3), version 2019-2013;
+- Amateur Extra (i.e. element 4), version July 2020-2024.

+Minor changes are made to the text to make parsing successful.
+Premables were removed and tildes that should follow every question are added if missing.
+Questions and branches are not touched, obviously.

 ## Development
 ```bash